richpaulyim/PSF-Tutorial/README.md

 #### PSFT
 Why this tutorial?
-Python softawre foundation tutorial shows all the main ins-and-outs, the key and essential features of Python.
+The Python Software Foundation's tutorial shows all the main ins-and-outs, the key and essential features of Python.
 If you know basic programming from other languages, the PSF docs are a great way to learn what is officially deemed as the most notable things about the language.